rory-stock/300dtd-website-assessment/docs/Development.md

 > Users thought the admin section was well thought out and would adequately provide a good way to update parts of the website.

+### Tuesday 11th June
+Working on how the image storage will be implemented.
+The original plan was to use the google drive api to store images in google drive then show them on the website.
+I spent a while looking through the GDrive documentation however decided that it was going to be to complicated to implement.
+I then looked at using an s3 bucket and cloudfront as a CDN however this is excessive for what the website realistically needs and would not be cost effective.
+I have finally settled on using the Cloudflare R2 free plan which is a fairly generous free plan that should easily cover the needs of the website.
+This will be implemented using the s3 api through the laravel framework.
+For images that are unlikely to change regularly such as home page images these will be stored in the public folder of the project.

+> No user feedback relevant for this.

 ### Thursday 27th June
 Working on the contact form.
 Emails are sent through resend.
 Everything works with this.